Enhanced-World-Foundation/EssentialCrisisSoftware/README.md

 If you want to help build critical infrastructure that's actually decentralized (not just coded decentralization with founder control), welcome home.

+## 6.1 ...and more about.
+More about the project summary coming soon.

+## 7. License & Contribution Framework - DRAFT

+An open-sourced framework for non-commercial usage (AGPLv3) or with commercial provisions for the purpose of further projects / contributors.

+### For Contributors — Commercial Deployment Model

+#### Contributor Rights & Revenue Sharing
+By contributing to ECS, you grant the project:
+- ✓ Right to use your code under AGPLv3
+- ✓ Right to license derivative works
+- ✓ Right to commercial deployment (with restrictions outlined below)

+In return, you receive:
+- ✓ Attribution in perpetuity
+- ✓ Revenue share from commercial deployments / licensing - to be further discussed.
+- ✓ Voice in governance (core contributors & the community)

+#### Commercial Policy
+**For organizations, governments, companies (non-contributors):**
+- Code is freely available under AGPLv3 globally
+- Commercial use requires licensing agreement.

+**For contributors & their countries:**
+- Core Contributors have right of free of charge use of the system in their home country.
+- Contributors retain rights to contribute to competitors' projects (no exclusivity clause)
+- Enhanced.World Foundation (planned registration year, NE EU) maintains global commercial licensing rights (to prevent monopolistic appropriation)
+- Revenue sharing applies per 4 fiscal periods to all contributors, proportional to weighted validation and community consensus.

+#### Contributor Registry & Governance

+[PLACEHOLDER: To be developed collaboratively with the first contributor cohort]

+This section will document:
+- Revenue distribution methodology (weighted contributions, expertise, maintenance)
+- Dispute resolution process
+- Contributor tier system (Core, Main)
+- Voting rights and proposal mechanisms
+- Transparency reports and financial disclosure
+- Sunset clauses (for inactive contributors)

 Last updated: 29.05